AlphaZetta/SSB/index.md

 - 10/11th of April 2019: New format by CR, new thread by MClovers
 - 20th/21st of April 2019: Website set up
 - 15/16th of June 2019: New website
+- 19/20th of June 2019: Officially leaves the SSSF

 ### Staff